-About 60 protest outside Indianapolis home of HHS chief Azar
+Dozens arrested outside Indianapolis home of HHS chief Azar

-INDIANAPOLIS (AP) — Approximately 60 protesters — many in wheelchairs — have gathered outside the Indianapolis home of Health and Human Services Secretary Alex Azar demanding he approve new rules banning shock therapy at a Massachusetts rehabilitation facility.
+INDIANAPOLIS (AP) — Police say 26 demonstrators, some in wheelchairs, have been arrested for trespassing outside the Indianapolis home of Health and Human Services Secretary Alex Azar.

-Indianapolis police are on the scene of the protest on Indianapolis’ north side directing traffic.
+Indianapolis police spokesman Officer Michael Hewitt says the protesters were warned several times they would be arrested if they did not leave the property.
+He says Azar wasn’t home at the time of the protest Sunday morning.

 An advocacy group for disabled people called ADAPT says in a news release it organized the demonstration to protest rules that have awaited HHS approval for more than two years that would ban shock therapy at the Judge Rotenberg Center in Canton, Massachusetts.